kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 On May 8th, 2017, I wrote about <a href="/front-end-web-developer-job-search/">my search for a front end web developer job</a>.
 Five years to the day later, I'm publishing a post about what that job search looks like in 2022.

-This new job search took effort but not as much as the previous one.
+This new job search took effort, but much less than the previous one.
 But like before, I learned a lot about what it takes to get a web dev position in current times.

 <h2>What happened the last time I looked for a web dev job?</h2>
 In 2017, I "cast a wide net," meaning I applied for lots of jobs inside a short time frame.
 I applied for so many jobs that I hit a point where I had four interviews in one day.

 I had to do this because I had limited experience with the in-demand JavaScript frameworks of the day, specifically <a href="https://reactjs.org/">React</a>.
-Back then, I had over a decade of developer experience but was competing for jobs against people who had more of the required framework knowledge than I did.
+Back then, I had over a decade of developer experience but was competing for jobs against people who had more of the required framework knowledge than me.

 So I cast that wide net to better my chances of getting hired.
 And once I got a job (at JPMorgan Chase), I began building up five years of solid, quantifiable React experience.